Millport, Great Cumbrae: History

 During the development of the River Clyde as a main thoroughfare for goods, shipbuilding and smuggling, Millport was a strategic base for Customs and Excise.
 Several of the streets in Millport are named after crew members of the Revenue cutter Royal George.
 The Victorian era was a period of rapid growth, both in terms of population, governance, amenities and property.
 To the west and east of the old harbour, many fine Victorian and Edwardian villas were built, along with new tenements.
 Many of these used rock mined from The Eileans.
 These large houses still form the backbone of the housing stock.

 The Cathedral of the Isles of the Scottish Episcopal Church, completed in 1851, seats only 100 people.
 It is the smallest cathedral in Great Britain and is variously described as "the smallest cathedral in Europe", "the second smallest in Europe", or "probably the smallest in Europe".
 Various other churches such as the cathedrals in Nin and Zadar in Croatia lay claim to this title.

 The local Lady Margaret Hospital was founded in 1900 and bears the name of Lady Margaret Crichton-Stuart, daughter of John Patrick Crichton-Stuart, 3rd Marquess of Bute as a tribute and mark of respect to the eldest daughter of Lord Bute.

-Residents
+Population and demographics

 The usual island population of 1,376 as recorded by the 2011 census was a slight fall from the 2001 figure of 1,434.
 The population increases substantially during the summer tourist season.

 The island has an active and engaged community with a wide range of interest groups represented in the many clubs and associations on the island.
 The island has its own radio online station, Radio Millport.
 The Guardian reported that Cumbrae was number 8 in British online property searches in 2021, attributing this to the effect of the COVID-19 lockdown then in force.

-Governance
+The island also has its own Coastguard Rescue Team whose station is on the South East of the island, adjacent to the FSC Millport and which forms part of HM Coastguard, one of around 350 such teams based around the coast of the UK.